dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/run-isolation.md

 ## Differences between isolated and non-isolated runs

 - [**Isolated runs**](#isolated-runs-default) execute in their own container.
-They're the default and are intended for production and compute-heavy use cases..
+They're the default and are intended for production and compute-heavy use cases.
 - [**Non-isolated runs**](#non-isolated-runs) trade off isolation for speed.
 They must be launched manually and are intended for fast iteration during development.

 ## Isolated runs (default)